0xJasonMurray/jasonmurray.org/content/posts/2021/zeeklog4j.md

 - Include additional log sources, such a web servers, load balancers, etc.  The log4j detection within Zeek, does not capture SSL encrypted connections.
 - Tighten the Splunk zeek_conn.log query to only include connection flags of successful connections.
+- Convert hostnames in the log4j payloads to IP addresses.
+- Support IPv6.
 - Add this query to the Splunk automated alerts.

 Log4j is a serious flaw.
 It is better to get automated detection setup now and refine it later.
 A few false positives are better then not detecting anything at all.